 Students have up to ten months to complete this degree.

-Similar to its sister Riverside campus, the San Diego location of the University of California school system also offers a Professional Certification in Translation and Interpretation in the Spanish/English languages.
+Similar to its sister Riverside campus, the University of California - San Diego offers a Professional Certification in Translation and Interpretation in the Spanish/English languages.

 - Discourse Organization and Interpreting

 - Sociolinguistics and Dialectology